Yellowin

 Portion No.s -

-Acres - 25 Square miles in the beginning.
+LAND - 25 Square Miles at the beginning.

-RUN 182.
-Wilkinson John.
-Name of run, Yellowin.
 Estimated area, twenty-fire square miles.
 Estimated grazing capabilities, six hundred cattle.
-Bounded on the south by the Tumut Rirer; on the north, cast, and west, by lofty ranges. - (Ref- The Sydney Morning Herald (NSW : 1842-1954) Monday 16 October 1848).
+Bounded on the south by the Tumut River; on the north, east, and west, by lofty ranges. - (Ref- The Sydney Morning Herald (NSW : 1842-1954) Monday 16 October 1848).

 Records show that the three Wilkinson teenagers who settled in the southern end of the Blowering Valley actually started out from Gundaroo, NSW, an area miles away from Tumut.
-Their father had arrived in the colony in Sydney as a convict in 1818 (about a year after William Bridle) who was to become very involved with his desenants in the mid 1800's in the Talbingo - Yellowin areas south of Tumut, NSW.
+Their father had arrived in the colony in Sydney as a convict in 1818 (about a year after William Bridle) who was to become very involved with his desenants in the mid 1800's in the Talbingo - Yellowin areas south of Tumut, NSW.- (Ref.
+Adelong Argus, 1904)

-Apparently after the early death of their mother John, Thomas and Elizabeth Wilkinson could not get on with their new step mother and decided to move on and relocate to greener pastures.
-Their father had given them a heard of cattle as a starting point and they travelld to Tumut in company with Thomas & Mrs Boyd and settled in the Gilmore Valley.
+Apparently after the early death of their mother from a drowing accident in Sydney - John, Thomas and Elizabeth Wilkinson could not get on with their new step mother and decided to move on and relocate to greener pastures.
+Their father had given them a heard of cattle as a starting point and they travelled to Tumut in company with Mr Thomas & Mrs Boyd and settled in the Gilmore Valley.
 Then after a dispute over the land they had selected they were moved on by Mr Henry Bingham - the local Commissioner of lands and land owner in Tumut.

-So an area of about 25 square miles was to become their home in the neighbouring valley.
+So an area of about 25 square miles was to become their home in the neighbouring valley in Yellowin - which is at the top end of the Blowering Valley.

 What an exciting proposition for a very young set of brothers and sister.